Israel, Islamic Jihad reach cease-fire to end 5 days of fighting

 It was the latest in a long series of battles between Israel and Palestinian militants in Gaza since the Islamic militant group Hamas seized control of the seaside territory in 2007.

-But the deal was unlikely to address the many issues that have fueled the repeated fighting, including Israel's ongoing blockade of Gaza, the large arsenals of weapons possessed by Hamas and Islamic Jihad and Israeli policies in the occupied West Bank and east Jerusalem.
+But the deal was unlikely to deal with many of the causes of the repeated fighting, including Israel's ongoing blockade of Gaza, the large arsenals of weapons possessed by Hamas and Islamic Jihad and Israeli policies in the occupied West Bank and east Jerusalem.

 Israel captured the West Bank, east Jerusalem and Gaza in the 1967 Mideast war.
 The Palestinians claim all three areas for a future state.
 Israel withdrew from Gaza in 2005, but Hamas subsequently overran the territory and expelled forces loyal to the internationally recognized Palestinian Authority.